MohamedAkeelK/akeelk_portfolio/README.md

 ## Goals for this project

+- coding terminal theme with green and dark navy blue for home page, then transitions to a white color page for about section
+- wavey page dividers
 - landing page with some eye catching animations (can use lotti or pure CSS and JS)
 - Parralax Scrolling
 - Loading Page